Technical Debt as a Product-Engineering Issue

 Even excellent code can become a problem

-I am saying that no matter how we implement a system, at one moment in the future that implementation may become unfit.
+No matter how we implement a system, at one moment in the future that implementation may become unfit.
 So, in my view, this is a better definition of technical debt:

 Technical debt is the unfitness of code written in the past to meet today's needs.